 - Fried eggplant

-1. Set up the toppings salad bar style with all the fillings you like.
+1. Set up a toppings bar with your favorite fillings.

-2. Make the malawach fresh and let everyone fill their own.
+2. Make malawach fresh and let everyone fill their own.
+Here are some tips to make frozen malawach dough perfectly golden and crisp.

-6. Cover the pan, checking every few minutes to flip
+5. Cover the pan, checking every few minutes to flip.

-7. Check and flip 4 or 5 times until it is nice and golden and crispy
+6. Flip 4 or 5 times until golden and crispy.